LokiMidgard/AppPlugin/README.md

     }

 ```
-Remember that this class may not extend any other class.
+Remember that this class may not extend any other class and must be sealed.
 The internal implementation already implements the interface ```IBackgroundTask``` explicitly
 so its ```Run```-Methode can just be called.

 ### Deploy a Plugin